Cold and Wintry Weather

 • Provide high-visibility clothing to enhance visibility in low-light conditions.

-Safe Walking Surfaces
+Safe Walking Surfaces:

 • Establish a snow and ice removal plan to keep outdoor areas clear.